NTheuws/linorobot2_hardware/README.md

 On the previous instruction where you check the encoder reads for each motor, you'll see that there's also COUNTS PER REVOLUTION values printed on the screen.
 If you have defined `MOTOR_OPERATING_VOLTAGE` and `MOTOR_POWER_MEASURED_VOLTAGE`, you can assign these values to `COUNTS_PER_REVX` constants in [lino_base_config.h](https://github.com/linorobot/linorobot2_hardware/blob/master/config/lino_base_config.h#L55-L58) to have a more accurate model of the encoder.

+### 4. Create a connection point on the robot computer

+To be able to work on another computer instead of the robot one, it's needed to create a way to do so.
+For this one of the options is an SSH connection.
+To enable this use `sudo systemctl enable ssh` on the robot computer followed by `sudo systemctl start ssh` to start it.
+From the other computer you can connect to this. `ssh <username>@<host_ip_address>` where `<username>` refers to the robot computers username and `<host_ip_address>` to the IP address of the robot computer.

+An easy way of testing this would be to follow the steps from the motor check.
+Make sure to use the terminal in which you've connected to the robot computer.

 ## Upload the firmware
 Ensure that the robot pass all the requirements before uploading the firmware:
+These can all either be found in the [lino_base_config.h](https://github.com/linorobot/linorobot2_hardware/blob/master/config/lino_base_config.h#L55-L58) or have to do with the motor tests from before.
 - Defined the correct motor rpm.
 - Motors' IDs are correct.
 - Motors spin in the right direction.